-Meet Soma Sahai-Srivastava, MD, associate professor of neurology, Department of Neurology, Keck School of Medicine of USC; medical director, Neurology Clinics; and director, USC Headache Center, Keck Medicine of USC.
+Meet Soma Sahai-Srivastava, MD, professor of clinical neurology, Department of Neurology, Keck School of Medicine of USC; medical director, Neurology Clinics; and director, USC Headache Center, Keck Medicine of USC.

 Dr. Sahai is a board-certified, headache specialist who advocates for an integrated approach to the management of headache disorders.
 Here’s what you won’t find on her resume: